-- 1. GPCD (gallons per capita per day) includes residential commercial industrial and infiltration/inflow. - Population and flows from the Gwynns Falls service area have been allocated to the Back River and Patapsco Waste Water Treatment Plants reflecting the partial diversion of the Gwynns Falls service area through the Southwest Diversion pressure sewer to the Patapsco Waste Water Treatment Plant. - 3.
-Baltimore County is currently in contact with Baltimore City to exchange population and demand data but it is not yet available.
+- 1. GPCD (gallons per capita per day) includes residential commercial industrial and infiltration/inflow. - 2.
+Population and flows from the Gwynns Falls sewershed have been allocated to the Patapsco Wastewater Treatment Plant reflecting the typical system operations.
+Flows can be diverted from the Gwynns Falls sewershed through the Southwest Diversion pressure sewer to the Back River Wastewater Treatment Plant if required.